 The Wixom mounts were manufactured by Reynolds Machine Tool, in Salt Lake City.
-They also made other BMW accessories, but mostly under their own name.
+They also made other BMW accessories, but mostly under their name.
 Photos supplied by several people and I lost track, sorry.

 These photos are the centerfold of Road Rider 1973.

-Bags and box, quite popular in the 70s.
-Just add in the fairing and you have the definition of a high-speed wobble.
+These bags and boxes were quite popular in the 70s.
+Just add in the fairing, and you have the definition of a high-speed wobble.

 I don’t know if they are all the same, but the keying does seem very simple.
 My locksmith provided a luggage key for “Amelia Earhart” luggage #2086.
 Only the first tooth on the key engages the lock, but it works.
 “Amelia Earheart” is a luggage brand name; it is stamped into the key.
 The number 2086 is the key code for a particular keying for the suitcase lock.
 Thanks to Drew Daniels.

-Wixom latch sets, new w keys, US $12.00/pr, free shipping in the USA. http://www.cyclepsycho.com/ It is a Japanese bike wrecker but ya gets the goodies where ya can 🙂 Thanks to Brent C. Schapansky.
+Wixom latch sets new w keys, US $12.00/pr, free shipping in the USA. http://www.cyclepsycho.com/ It is a Japanese bike wrecker but, you get the goodies where you can 🙂 Thanks to Brent C. Schapansky.

 Fulmer bought out Wixom and made bags for a couple of years before going out of business.
 The only difference was in the lid latches.
 Thanks, Boxer, by Bruce.

-The Arthur Fulmer bags were really stout, heavy fiberglass.
+The Arthur Fulmer bags were stout, heavy fiberglass.
 We’d ice down a case of beer in each and head to the motocross or hill-climbs every Sunday to spectators and cheer our customers on.
 A small drain hole drilled in the bottom of each bag eliminated sloshing and the corresponding reduction in handling on the way home.
 I wish I still had those bags!
 Thanks to John Sudlow.